George Greeley: Warner Brothers recordings, LP

-W = Mononaural, WS = Stereo.
+W = Mono, WS = Stereo.
 Uncommon practice at the time, one of Conklin's contributions as president of the new label was to make all albums available in stereo.
-Greeley's albums were mostly recorded at Thorne Nogar's studio on Sycamore Street in Hollywood.
+The earliest recordings were in fact recorded in 2-track mono with the orchestra on one track and his piano isolated on the other, the same as the early Beatles would be five years later.
+Greeley's albums were mostly recorded at Thorne Nogar's Radio Recorders Annex studio on Sycamore Street in Hollywood.
 Warner Bros.
 Records chief engineer was Lowell Frank, and Alvino Rey, Producer, supervised from the control booth.
 Most of these albums were arranged and orchestrated by George Greeley.
 Conductor credits were not always available on the album covers.